How Long Does Vinyl Siding Last?

 Vinyl siding first appeared on the market in the 1950s as a replacement to aluminum siding.
 But back then, people soon came to realize that vinyl tended to crack, buckle, sag, and fade in color relatively easily, giving it a bad name.
 Today, however, technology has vastly improved, and its previous problems are no longer an issue.

 The material consists of two layers, the top layer (capstock) and the underlying layer (substrate).
 These are made primarily out of polyvinyl chloride and resin.
 The top layer also contains titanium dioxide, which provides both coloration and UV-light protection.
 Vinyl siding comes in a wide array of colors and designs, perfectly able to mimic other siding materials.
 The substrate, on the other hand, also contains limestone, which facilitates manufacturing and reduces overall costs.

-There are several reasons why and how vinyl siding manages to last so long.
+There are several reasons why and how it manages to last so long.
 Aside from the materials that make it, we can also include the following:

-It Resists the Elements – One of the major benefits that go along with vinyl siding is that it has little to no maintenance requirements.
+One of the major benefits that goes along with vinyl siding is that it has little to no maintenance requirements.
 The reason for this is that it’s far less susceptible to problems caused by the weather.
 This means that it won’t bend or crack under the sun or frigid temperatures, nor will it fade in color due to UV radiation.
-A simple washing once or twice per year will be enough to keep vinyl siding looking like new for decades.
+A simple washing once or twice per year will be enough to keep siding looking like new for decades.

 Moisture is a common problem that some homeowners have to deal with, particularly if they have wood siding.
 Sooner or later, moisture leads to warping and rot, which can facilitate mold growth and insect infestation.
 Yet, vinyl siding has none of these issues, and with proper installation, moisture will never be a concern.

 It won’t rot or warp